realbardia/toncoin-wallet/README.md

 #### TonLib

-There is no pre-built binaries of the TonLib on the internet.
+There is no pre-built for all target platform and architectures binaries of the TonLib on the internet.

+But I create a repository and upload some of them [here](https://github.com/realbardia/tonlib-builds/releases/tag/2023_May_22).

 So you must build and compile it from Documents.
 On the Ubuntu and many other systems you can install it using below command:

 ```bash
 git clone "https://github.com/ton-blockchain/ton.git" --depth 1 --recursive